 Reaction & Thoughts:

-Released at the height of World War II, acclaimed British actor, playwright and filmmaker Sir Noel Coward’s (Easy Virtue, Private Lives, Blithe Spirit, Cavalcade, etc.) poignant flag-waver quickly became a runaway success on both sides of the Atlantic.
+Released at the height of World War II, acclaimed British actor, playwright and filmmaker Sir Noel Coward’s (Private Lives and Blithe Spirit) poignant flag-waver quickly became a runaway success on both sides of the Atlantic.
 Wartime audiences ate it up, and it’s easy to see why — In Which We Serve makes astute observations about heroism, bravery and sacrifice.
 It’s extremely well-acted and directed, and it has a lot of heart.

 After completing the script, Coward set out to produce, direct and star in the film as well (he also wrote the music score!).
 Recognizing that he was unfamiliar with the film medium, Coward hired editor David Lean to assist him with the technical stuff.
-But Lean cunningly demanded to be credited as co-director (he also edited the film, with Thelma Connell).
+But Lean cunningly demanded he be credited as co-director.
 The idea was for Lean to direct Coward’s scenes and provide assistance only when needed.
 Coward allegedly got bored with the film process, and Lean ended up directing most of the movie.

-In addition to Coward, the cast includes several future stars of British cinema: Celia Johnson (Brief Encounter), Michael Wilding (Under Capricorn), Bernard Miles (Hitch’s 1956 The Man Who Knew Too Much), John Mills (Ryan’s Daughter), Richard Attenborough (Jurassic Park), and Kay Walsh (Mrs. David Lean).
-Future Oscar-nominated director Michael Anderson (Around the World in 80 Days) plays Albert.
-Leslie Howard (Gone with the Wind) narrates.
-Juliet Mills (John’s daughter) and Daniel Massey (Raymond’s son) play the children.
+In addition to Coward, the cast includes several actors at the beginning of their careers: Celia Johnson (Brief Encounter), Michael Wilding (The Glass Slipper), Bernard Miles (1956’s The Man Who Knew Too Much), John Mills (Ryan’s Daughter), Richard Attenborough (The Great Escape) and Kay Walsh (The Horse’s Mouth).

 Conclusions & Final Thoughts: